Why a dedicated page on hours and prices

 1. Motta Camastra municipal staircase (public access)

 This is the most cited and most straightforward public access.
 The staircase descends directly into the canyon from the Motta Camastra side.
-Typically:
+For 2026 the Municipality lists:

 - Services: minimal.
 No bar, changing rooms or equipment rental at the municipal site.
 You need to arrive ready.